ut-amrl/plunder/2D-highway-env/README.md

 ## File Organization
 - **domain.h** - defines the problem domain, including the spaces $H$, $L$, and $O$
 - **robot.h** - defines motor model
+- **emdips_operations.json** - list of desired operations to be used during program synthesis.
+See *pips/* for further clarification.
 - **settings.h** - consolidated list of hyperparameters and settings

 Note that this setup differs from the 1D-target example in that the demonstrations are provided by the python programs in **python-gen** (try running **highway2d.py**).
 Demonstrations will be placed into that folder automatically.